diegogodeveloper/microservices-demo/README.md

 # microservices-demo
-Spring Boot microservices demo (auth service in progress)
+Backend project using Spring Boot and microservices architecture.

+Work in progress.